aardpro/vue-image-slim/README.md

     - RB, right-bottom
   + w(Number)，optional, px width of final image, default is its original width
   + h(Number)，optional, px height of final image, default is its original height
+  + disabled(Boolean)，optional, if to disable the file selection button, default false